Healthy Apple Crisp

 How to make a healthy Apple Crisp

 Peel the apples and cut them into slices.
 You can also cut the apples into small cubes.
 It all depends on your personal preference!
-Then toss them in a bowl with some spices, maple syrup and lemon juice.
+Then toss them in a bowl with some spice and lemon juice.

 Place in the oven and bake at 350 degrees F for 45-50 minutes until golden brown on top.

 Tips for making this recipe perfectly

 - Use honeycrisp, granny smith, Macintosh or Cortland apples for best results.

 - Don’t forget to peel the apples!
 Apple peel will be tough in the crisp and will make it less enjoyable.

 - Use quick oats if you prefer a smaller crumble in your topping, or rolled oats if you prefer a chewier/nuttier texture in your topping.

 - Use room temperature coconut oil or butter.
 This will give you a more crumbly dough and will result is a delicious crisp topping.